subaquatic-pierre/fastpyfolio/README.md

 ### Prerequisites

-To get started with Kube Starter, make sure you have the following installed:
+To get started with FastPyFolio, make sure you have the following installed:

 - Docker
 - Kubernetes